What does depression feel like?

 Think for a moment about the people you love.
 You’ve most likely loved them not only for their talents, their wit, or their caring, but you’ve also accepted their vulnerabilities.
 You know they get impatient, or they can’t cook, or they get nervous at parties.
 You’ve understood their battle with insecurity or self-doubt.
 You’ve accepted the entirety of their being.
 That’s love.
 That’s what knowing someone, truly knowing them, is all about.

 Self-acceptance is the act of doing that same thing for yourself.
 Your strengths are not all of who you are, nor are your vulnerabilities.
-No one fact about you — defines you.
+No one single fact about you entirely defines you.

 So why is accepting depression so vital?
-Because it means you’re no longer denying it.
-You’re seeing it for what it is.
-Acceptance isn’t resignation.
-Far from it.
+Because it means you’re no longer denying it but rather you’re seeing it for what it is.

 You have to accept having cancer before you can fight it.
 You have to accept an addiction before you can find the humility to admit its power over you.
 And you have to accept depression before you can learn to understand and alter its hold over your mind.